 [Historia Augusta, 15, Life of Odaenathus]

 Historians argue whether Zenobia’s husband, Odaenathus, sought to rule as an independent king or remained a loyal and allied partner to Rome.
-What cannot be argued is that his military successes in the East put him and Palmyra in a powerful place.
+What cannot be doubted is that his military successes in the East put him and Palmyra in a powerful place.
 Rome was simply not in a position to hold its Eastern provinces, and Palmyra emerged as a new force.

 Zanobia was no trophy-wife now that she had access to real power through her husband Odaenathus; in her own right, she drew much admiration: